HugoISEP/Dataiku-millenium-falcon-challenge-R2D2-CLI/README.md

 You will then get the executable file [/target/give-me-the-odds](./target/give-me-the-odds)

 ## The CLI
 To use the CLI, add the executable's directory to your PATH variable.
-(Use your config file .zshrc, .bashrc)
+(Use your config file .zshrc, .bashrc, etc.)
 For a quick test you can add it to your current session with the following commands:
 ```shell
 export PATH="YOUR/PATH/TO/THE_PROJECT/target:$PATH"